 Unable to obtain a copy by clicking title?
 Try asking the author for a reprint by adapting this prepared e-mail or by writing to Dr Kaner at email@example.com.

 Update of a key document forming the basis of claims that brief interventions work in ‘real-world’ settings.
-Combined findings from randomised trials confirm that brief advice in primary care can reduce drinking; now at issue is whether in normal practice those benefits will be realised on a grand enough scale to create public health gains.
+Combined findings from randomised trials confirm that brief advice in primary care can reduce drinking, but will those reductions be realised in contemporary routine practice?

 The featured review aimed to assess the effectiveness of brief interventions in reducing heavy drinking.